obuyajr/Premier-league-analysis-/README.md

 User
 Data analysis of premier league this season  read me file

-ChatGPT
-Sure, here's a guide to help you perform a data analysis of the Premier League this season:

 Data Collection:
 The first step is to collect the data you need.
 There are many sources for Premier League data, including official websites, APIs, and data providers.
 Some popular data sources are: